mediaopt/braintree-commercetools-connector/docs/Braintree.md

 The order id will be read from the payment object and the capture_id will be used from the transactions.

-Please provide a tracking_number and carrier.
+Please provide a trackingNumber and carrier.

 Custom items can be submitted at your own responsibility.